xianxianzhou/PrivadoID-docs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 }
 ```

-If the SDK has not been initialized, the system throws an exception: `PolygonIsSdkNotInitializedException` indicating that the Polygon ID SDK has not been initialized and must be initialized first with `await PolygonIdSDK.init()`.
+If the SDK has not been initialized, the system throws an exception: `PolygonIsSdkNotInitializedException` indicating that the Uptick ID SDK has not been initialized and must be initialized first with `await PolygonIdSDK.init()`.

 After the SDK initialization, the Integrator will need to use the instance of PolygonIdSDK: